EvergSwe/Whack_A_Mole/README.md

 - add a hammer for hitting the mole
 - add a score message at the mole when hit
 - add a mole animation when hit
+- bug fix

 # Testing

 ### Feature testing
-Manual tests has been performed according to below test procedure.
+Manual tests has been performed according to below test cases.
 One bug has been detacted related to re-start of game and Mole left from previouse game.
 When hitting the Mole you can gain one additional score prior to re-starting the game.
-Bug is acceptable as it har only minor impact to score.
+Bug is acceptable as it has only minor impact to score.

 ![Test Case Whack A Mole](/assets/images/TestCase_Whack_A_Mole.PNG)

 ### Browser interface testing (UI)
-Below procesers has been available and used for testing the UI.
+Below browsers have been available and used for testing the UI.
+Responsiveness has an acceptable level with most frequent screen sizes managed in CSS media queries.
+Further improvement can be achieved with defining more media queries or re-design stylsheet.

 - Google Chrome (desktop device)
 Game UI as expected however could be improved